 Nut oils, dairy, and mild alcohols are all good ingredients in hand creams.
 Vitamins A & E can help keep the skin feeling softer as well, but you’re really looking for some good sources of fatty oils to keep the dryness off.

-Jack Black makes an excellent hand lotion that I have tried and really like – you can grab it here.
+Jack Black makes an excellent hand lotion that I have tried and really like.

 Body Lotions: Mild all-over care